How to make your website GDPR compliant

 Your privacy notice should be concise, transparent, intelligible and easily accessible.
 And it should not be a copy-and-paste job.
 It needs to be relevant to how your business uses personal data.

 The ICO do make recommendations on the user experience to assist users in understanding your privacy notice.

 Layers are a brilliant way to lay out a lot of information in a skimmable and mobile-friendly design, as shown in their example:

 Just-in-time notices are also recommended, providing the website visitor with information about why that specific data is being collected and how it will be used.
-The idea is clearly displayed in the following GIF.

 What should you include in your Privacy Notice?

 Now we have identified that a privacy notice should be:

 - Widely accessible